carlst99/ScrimBot/README.md

 # ScrimBot

 ScrimBot aims to streamline the process of organising scrims for a Planetside 2 outfit through Discord, by providing bulk role assigning functions, a random team generator and a Jaeger account distributor.
-Note that the role assign functions are specifically built for the way the outfit I am part of organises their scrims, wherein we make an announcment and ask all those interested to react to the message with a specific emote.
+Note that the role assign functions are specifically built for the way the outfit I am part of (UVOC) organises their scrims, wherein we make an announcment and ask all those interested to react to the message with a specific emote.

 ### Usage